Living the expat dream

 I base this observation on my dealings with expats professionally, and also on a personal level.
 After all, I have been an expat for much of my life.

-Expats who move out of Britain to further their career prospects, typically to places such as Dubai, Qatar, Switzerland and Hong Kong, tend to be extremely content about their financial situation, and could well be ‘top earners’ in their new countries.
-Their salaries are not often reduced less by tax whilst living and working abroad, which results in a much higher monthly disposable income.
+Expats who move out of Britain to further their career prospects, typically to places such as Dubai, Qatar, Switzerland, Hong Kong, etc. tend to be extremely content about their financial opportunity, and could well be ‘top earners’ in their new countries.
+Their salaries are not often reduced by significant tax burdens whilst living and working abroad, which results in a much higher monthly disposable income.

-Others move abroad to improve their lifestyle, typically to places like Spain, Italy and South Africa.
-This ‘category’ of expats often say they are attracted by warmer climates, more ‘outdoorsy’ and/or relaxed and family-orientated ways of life, higher living standards and lower living costs.
+Others move abroad to improve their lifestyle, typically to places like Spain, Italy, South Africa, etc. This ‘category’ of expats often say they are attracted by warmer climates, more ‘outdoorsy’ and/or relaxed and family-orientated ways of life, higher living standards and lower living costs.

 Expats: more money in their pockets